libretiny-eu/libretiny/docs/platform/beken-72xx/flashing.md

 	If you're not using auto-reset, you'll have to reset the chip manually when upload starts (you have 10 seconds to do that).

+- UART1 is used for uploading the code.
+This adapter will be used by PlatformIO.
+- UART2 allows for log output.
+You can have a terminal session continuously open on this adapter.

+!!! hint
+	If you only have a single adapter, or just want to use the UART1 (upload) port only, you can change the logging port.

+	Refer to [Options & config](../../reference/config.md) (`Serial output` section).
+Set `LT_UART_DEFAULT_PORT` to `1`, which will use UART1 for all output.

 ## Automatically - using PlatformIO (recommended)

 LibreTuya has built-in firmware uploaders.
 Pressing `Upload` in PlatformIO IDE does all the work for you.